BC100Dev/BC100Dev/README.md

-## NOTICE
-As of now, I won't be using GitHub anymore because I will be switching to GitLab for future projects.
-Current repositories will be remain online (until the Admins/Moderators shut my account down or someone reports it), but it's updates won't be maintained here anymore.
-Please refer to [my GitLab Page](https://gitlab.com/BeChris100) to see my future and current projects along with my Arch Repository that I will be hosting on.

 ## Hi I'm BeChris 100 <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="40px" alt="hi">

 I'm BeChris, but you may call me Chris or Christoph.
 I am an Android App and Game Developer.
 Most of my time, I spent on watching videos and coding on my projects.